RomneyDa/R-statistical-design-of-experiments/README.md

 # R-statistical-design-of-experiments
-Homework assignments using R statistical analysis code in the context of Design of Experiments
+Examples of R statistical code in the context of Design of Experiments